DKFZ-ODCF/sophia/README.md

 A run on a typical Illumina X10 sample with 30x coverage takes about 5 GB of memory, 2 cores.
 In extreme cases (like with chromothripsis) the runtime can jump to 120 hours, but usually is much shorter.

-Note that currently only very specific genome references/assemblies for hg37 supported.
+Note that currently only a very specific genome reference/assembly for is hg37 supported.
 Please have a look at the [Hg37ChrConverter.cpp](src/Hg37ChrConverter.cpp) file, in which the sets of allowed chromosome names for "classic_hg37" is hard-coded.

 The output is a BED file, which means the start and end positions are 0-based, and left-inclusive, right-exclusive.
 The 8 columns are: